guigolab/cls3-final-files-description/README.md

 The final refined "chain" master tables have the following artifact types included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.

 ## loci masterTable GTF

+**_Please use only after completely understanding the generation process.
+This is an annotation with all the refined CLS loci and might harbour read-throughs; this is not the final gencode annotation_**

 The loci GTFs can be downloaded using the following links.
 .
 .